My cousin gave us a cute First Birthday bodysuit that had a few animals on it so I thought I'd run with that and go for a zoo theme birthday party.

 Easy Zoo Birthday Party Activity Ideas

 We have never been too big on organized games at the parties in my family but I wanted to have some fun things for the kids to do if I caught wind of boredom.
 An idea from our family holiday party was to hang a large sheet of paper on the wall with crayons and markers so the kids could make a mural.
-We added the zoo theme by writing Welcome to the Zoo! across the top and letting the kids make their own animals using these sticker sets from Oriental Trading Company.
+We added the zoo theme by writing Welcome to the Zoo! across the top and letting the kids make their own animals using these zoo animal sticker sets from Oriental Trading Company.
+Amazon also has these animal sticker sets.

 The last little thing we had were these cool Zoo Animal Hand Puppet Tattoos, also from Oriental Trading Company.
 You have to trim off the extra pieces at the bottom to apply and the kids have to get their hands just right.
 I put them on all at once, not one leg at a time and it was pretty easy.
 They came out pretty cute!
 The kids had fun playing zoo and jungle out in the back yard, the “animals” loved playing on the swing set and I do believe there were some animal races going on!